25 Proven Ways To Save Money Before Next Year

 Like with grocery shopping, you can get crafty with how you buy medication.
 “From paying with pre-tax dollars in your health savings account to using membership programs and coupons, there are plenty of ways to cut the costs of your prescriptions,” said Matt Brownell, editor at The Balance, a personal finance website.

-Check out sites like HelpRx and GoodRx, which offer savings of roughly 75 percent to 80 percent off some of the most common prescriptions, according to Dan Gay, president of Sinus Survival.
+Check out sites like HelpRx and GoodRx, which offer savings of roughly 75% to 80% off some of the most common prescriptions, according to Dan Gay, president of Sinus Survival.

 8. Ditch Your Car